 1. What is dengue fever?
 It is a mosquito-borne viral illness which belongs to flavivirus genus.
 It is usually a self-limiting disease which may manifest as asymptomatic (without any symptoms) to severe dengue.
 2. Can dengue fever recur?
 Dengue fever has got four serotypes DEN 1, DEN 2, DEN 3, an...
 Read Article

-Dengue fever is an infectious disease caused by dengue virus and is transmitted by Aedes mosquitoes.
-Symptoms appear in 4-12 days of infective mosquito bite.
+What Is Dengue Fever?
+Dengue fever is an infectious disease caused by the dengue virus, which is transmitted by Aedes mosquitoes.
+The symptoms will appear in 4-12 days after an infected mosquito bites.
 It can sometimes have lethal complications like hemorrhagic fever.
-It is more common in tropical areas like Asia.
-Causes: It...
+Dengue fever can more commonly...
 Read Article

 Article Overview: Fever is a non-specific symptom.
 When babies have fever, it can be traumatic for the parents as well, because they are unsure of what is causing it and how to soothe the baby.
 Adding to their anxiety, the baby is unable to explain his/ her discomfort in words.
 This article deals with how to take care of a baby who is down with fever and when to seek medical help.
 Read Article